Women's and Civil Rights Advocate

 (Rescheduled from an earlier date.
 Previously purchased tickets will be honored.)

 Anita Hill is a law professor at Brandeis University and an advocate for equality and civil rights.
-She famously testified against Supreme Court nominee Clarence Thomas in a sexual harassment case in 1991.
+She famously testified against Supreme Court nominee Clarence Thomas in 1991.
 Today, Hill is a proponent of Title IX awareness in education and employment practices and is collaborating with artist Mark Bradford to create a 400-foot painting in Washington, D.C. that revisits the lost texts of civil rights activist Myrtle Evers-Williams.

 Greenville, NC 27858-4353